 Because I was informed, we discussed at length the possibility of a partial vs. a full adrenalectomy.
 Dr. Smith was hesitant but agreed to do the partial, with my full consent and understanding there was a chance I would have to have the remaining adrenal tissue removed.
 I gave him permission that if during the surgery he felt it was best to remove the whole gland, he could proceed to do so.
 He was able to do a partial adrenalectomy in July of 2021, and I still have a little over half of my gland.
 I spent one night in the hospital after my surgery.

 Recovery was challenging, as I am allergic to many pain medications.
 My doctor seemed to think that because I looked so healthy and was active, I would breeze through it all.
 I took a solid week off work to feel somewhat recovered and even then, quite a few weeks to actually get back to it.
 I had low cortisol problems for a while and struggled with dizziness and faintness from hypotension.
 Ironically, the treatment for low cortisol is steroids and, due to a hip injury, I received a steroid shot from another doctor a few months after my surgery.
 After that shot, I felt better than ever and my dizziness largely went away.
 I cannot recommend UVA enough if you live on the east coast.
 The care was amazing and you can have both the AVS and the surgery done there.
 My operation was successful and I have been cured.

 I am now on no medications and my potassium is normal.
 My blood pressure is normal.
-I am 100% cured and although we do not know how much damage was done internally from having primary aldosteronism, both my surgeon and my endocrinologist think I am in pretty good shape.
+Other than occasional dizziness (which resolves by increasing my sodium intake), I am 100% cured, and although we do not know how much damage was done internally from having primary aldosteronism, both my surgeon and my endocrinologist think I am in pretty good shape.
 I am doing well!